Carolina Campaign of 1862

 Learning that the Confederates were building ironclads at Norfolk, Burnside planned an expedition to destroy the Dismal Swamp Canal locks to prevent transfer of the ships to Albemarle Sound.
 He entrusted the operation to Brig.
 Gen. Jesse L. Reno's command, which embarked on transports from Roanoke Island on April 18.
 By midnight, the convoy reached Elizabeth City and began disembarking troops.
 On the morning of April 19, Reno marched north on the road to South Mills.
 At the crossroads a few miles below South Mills, elements of Col. Ambrose R. Wright's command delayed the Federals until dark.
 Reno abandoned the expedition and withdrew during the night to the transports at Elizabeth City.
 The transports carried Reno's troops to New Bern where they arrived on April 22.

-Battle of Bennett's Creek - March 5th 1862 - Hypothetical Scenario
+Battle of Bennett's Creek - March 5th 1862 - Scenario in review

 A little fantasy